TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-lerna-monorepo.md

 I'm going to create a new repo as the home for my monorepo, rather than trying to rebuild the existing repo in place.
 There's a few reasons.
 First, the monorepo has much wider scope, so needs a new name.
 I have lots of blog posts with links to the existing repo which I don't want to break.
 Second, this is all new to me and I'm likely to screw it up the first time I try it.
 Using a new repo means I can throw it away and start over if I get it wrong.

 I'm going to use a structure that I've seen in other monorepos I've looked at.
-All the top level workspace stuff at the root of the hierarchy.
-A `packages` subdirectory containg a subdirectory for each publishable package.
-An `apps` subdirectory set up the same way for apps.
+All the top level workspace stuff is at the root of the hierarchy.
+A `packages` subdirectory contains a subdirectory for each publishable package.
+An `apps` subdirectory is set up the same way for apps.

 I'll populate that structure by cloning the content of the existing repo, moving everything related to the react components into `packages/react-virtual-scroll` and everything related to the sample app into `apps/virtual-scroll-samples`.
 Finally, I'll need to copy config files into both locations, adjust as needed, identify the common parts and hoist them up to the root.